-(Prerequisite: Academic Algebra 1 and Academic Geometry)
+(Prerequisite: Algebra 2 / Academic Algebra 2)

-This year long course is designed to show students how statistics are used to picture and describe the world and make informed decisions.
+This one semester course is designed to show students how statistics are used to picture and describe the world and make informed decisions.
 The course is designed not to produce statisticians but to produce informed consumers of statistical reports.
 Students will be required to provide written explanation, find patterns, and make decisions.
 This course is recommended for any college bound student.

-2172 AP Statistics
+2172 AP Statistics Grade 12 1.0 credit